freeletics/khonshu/docs/codegen/get-started.md

         route = ExampleRoute::class,
         parentScope = AppScope::class, // AppScope is the default value and can be omitted stateMachine = ExampleStateMachine::class,
-        destinationType = DestintionType.SCREEN, // SCREEN is the default value and can be omitted destinationScope = AppScope::class, // AppScope is the default value and can be omitted )
+        destinationScope = AppScope::class, // AppScope is the default value and can be omitted )
     @Composable